akami-channel/Ship_2D/README.md

 alias pushe="pushd /mnt/c/repos/game/ship_2D/proj/src" #this is just for switching projects fast

 I'm putting everything in this proj directory because I have this other repo called shipbuilder that is supposed to build ship_2D.
 That might be useful, for example, if I want to have extensions that can be added or not at will.
 The idea is that everything in proj can be examined with a checksum and I can test what shipbuilder builds against the ship_2D checksum.
 That way I can make automated tests.

+ORGANIZATION OF THE ENGINE

+I'm thinking of this as 3 parts (metaphorically); think of a cargo ship sailing in the ocean.
+The three parts are the cargo ship, the ocean, and the sky.

+The sky is the input handler.
+Specifically it's a pointer to a function, and the function could be one of many different input handler functions.
+The metaphor here is the sky because it can completely change all of a sudden.
+Obviously, the programmer can make up various arbitrary input handler functions and switch between them as desired.

+The ocean is the stuff that never changes.
+All the boilerplate stuff the game creator doesn't really need to concern themselves with for the most part.

+The cargo ship is where the focus is most of the time.
+It can load and unload cargo containers (data structures that contain... data... duh).